microsoft/web_replay/README.md

 ### Certificate installation

-In order for the web_replay server to be trusted by the browser, certificates minted and used by web_replay must be trusted.
+In order for the web_replay server (on **HOST PC**) to be trusted by the browser (on Device Under Test, **DUT**), the certificates generated and used by web_replay must be added to the trusted certificate store on the DUT.
 Multiple options are possible to support this:

 #### Browser Parameter